briancrink/dotfiles/.gitconfig/README.md

   - if trying to reason what changes were made (what, when, by whom), check the git log

-### Initial Commit:
+### Initial Commit

-- for initalized projects, use "Initial commit" as the message when commiting initial project files
+- for initalized projects, use "initial commit" as the message when commiting initial project files

+### Forking

+1. go to a project, click `fork`
+2. clone the project that you forked (should now be under your name)
+3. change into the repo's folder
+4. check out a new branch with a name reflecting the desired change
+5. make the change
+6. push the branch to github
+7. go to your github page, press `compare and pull request`
+8. review your changes
+9. make a pull request to the original branch (not yours that you forked, the original creator's master branch)
+10. tweet at the creator to let them know of your pull request

-### possible improvement:
+### possible improvement

 - use the ID of the requirement and task that was solved (as the commit message)
   - although, don't rely on this method (if your task management like Trello breaks / goes offline)

-### possible tried format:
+### possible tried format

 - < TICKET NUM> - <TICKET NAME OR TITLE, NAME THE TEAM USES >
 - < HYPERLINK TO TICKET IF YOU LACK INTEGRATION >